Click play to listen to the Top Tips to Prepare for Allergy Season article.

 Indoor Air Quality: Controlling Your Home’s Air

-“The air inside your home can be many times more polluted than the air outside,” says Megan Leick, spokesperson for Aprilaire, Madison, Wisconsin.
+“The air inside your home can be many times more polluted than the air outside,” says Megan Leick, spokesperson for AprilAire.

-“According to the Environmental Protection Agency (EPA), our homes are loaded with pollutants like pollen, pet dander, dust mites, mold spores, bacteria and viruses.
-Its no wonder they list indoor air quality as one of the top five environmental risks to public health today.”
+“According to the Environmental Protection Agency (EPA), our homes are loaded with pollutants like pollen, pet dander, dust mites, mold spores, bacteria, and viruses.
+It is no wonder they list indoor air quality as one of the top five environmental risks to public health today.”

 What You Don’t Know CAN Hurt You